Welcome to the Year 5 page!

 Topics that will be covered during the year:

-Autumn 1: Off With Her Head (History focus)
+Autumn 1: Revolution!
+(History focus)

 Autumn 2: Stargazer (Science focus)

-Spring 1: Traders and Raiders (History focus)
+Spring 1 and 2: Traders and Raiders (History focus)

-Summer 1: Scream Machine (Science focus)
+Summer 1: Allotment (Science and Geography focus)

 Summer 2: Time Traveller (Art & D.T. focus)